DominikWawak/Applied-Computing-Projects/README.md

 # ostrich
-These are my projects and tests I have collected throughout my first year studying applied computing.
+These are my projects and tests I have collected throughout my study of applied computing.